The Leader, The Powerful, The Role Model

 The Ruler Explained:

-The Ruler Brand Archetype are customers who naturally dominant and will not be patronised or ‘dumbed down’ when it comes to advertising.
+The Ruler Brand Archetype is customers who are naturally dominant and will not be patronised or ‘dumbed down’ when it comes to advertising.
 They value the advertising that reinforces their emotions of feeling power and authority.
 The best of the best.

 Ruler brands will promise Power